awthwathje/dnscrypt-proxy-docker/README.md

     ports:
       - 53:53
     environment:
-      - SERVER_NAMES=google,cloudflare,wikimedia # optional
+      - SERVER_NAMES=cloudflare,wikimedia # optional
 ```

 Issuing `docker-compose up` command will run the app on port `53`.
-If you omit the `SERVER_NAMES`, the predefined servers from the default config will be used, which are `cloudflare` and `google`.
+If you omit the `SERVER_NAMES`, the predefined servers from the default config will be used, which is `cloudflare` only.

 ### Environment variables